btissamyaqine/MemosApp/README.md

 - moment.js: to work with time and date
 - react-file-base64: to convrt our images
 - redux and redux-thunk and react-redux: to asychronous actions using redux
-- material-ui/core
+- material-ui/core: for the layout

 # in server modul we install:

 - body parser: this is going to anable us to send post requests
-- course; is going to enable cross origin requests
+- course: is going to enable cross origin requests
 - express: use as a framework for creating the routing of our application
 - mongoose: to create models for our posts
 - nodemon: use to don't have to manually reset the server evry time we make a change